DavidJKTofan/davidjktofan.me/content/post/cloudflare-data-localization/index.md

 [Regional Services](https://blog.cloudflare.com/introducing-regional-services/) provides full control over exactly where the organization's traffic is handled.

-This gives organizations control over where their traffic is inspected and decrypted (TLS termination), and that traffic is securely transmitted to Cloudflare data centers inside the selected region.
+This gives organizations control over where their HTTPS requests and responses are inspected and decrypted (SSL/TLS termination), and that traffic is securely transmitted to Cloudflare data centers inside the selected region.

 ![Regional Services Process Diagram](/media/Cloudflare/regional-services-process.png) _<caption>Image source: [Introducing Regional Services](https://blog.cloudflare.com/introducing-regional-services/).</caption>_